pkeroulas/nmos-testing-jtnm/docs/test_plan_procedures.md

 ### 4. LLDP validation

 * Test plan A.1.2
-Enter the switch connected the DuT and [show the LLDP info](../docs/arista_cmd_helper.md#display-the-lldp-chassis-id-and-port-id)
+Enter the management switch connected the DuT and [show the LLDP info](../docs/arista_cmd_helper.md#display-the-lldp-chassis-id-and-port-id)
+Repeat with media swith(es).

 ### 5. Verify the consistency UUIDs in NMOS test environment